DevanshKhodaskar/Duality_AI_HackByte_3.0/README.md

 # Object Detection Project

 This repository contains a machine learning model trained for image prediction.
-The model is deployed through a Python script and can be used to analyze images from the provided sample folder.
+The model is developed through a Python script and can be used to analyze images from the provided sample folder.

 ## 🔗 Additional Resources
 📦 Project Zip File: Available in the Google Drive link {https://drive.google.com/drive/folders/1vW4udydkJlRfDQIDc_Doo5mGAc-UgBcH?usp=sharing}